 It is also a good idea to browse current print periodical collections to see what the UB Libraries own, and to stay up-to-date in your subject area.

-Current periodicals on Humanities and Social Sciences are located in the current periodicals area, on the third floor of Lockwood Library.
+Current periodicals in the Humanities, Social Sciences, Sciences and Engineering are located in the current periodicals area, on the third floor of Lockwood Library.
 The periodicals are placed in an alphabetical order by title.

 Using search interfaces like Google can lead you to an ocean of good and bad information.
 Being critical of everything you see on the Internet is crucial when getting background information for an academic writing assignment.
 Professors often prohibit students from citing Internet sites on a research paper so be careful that you understand what is acceptable and unacceptable to quote.
 However, there are places on the Internet that will give you references that you may want to track down through your library.